 One of my childhood favourite snacks is Castella (or Kasutera 카스테라, sweet honey sponge) cake.
 It’s sweet and soft and a well made version of it melts in your mouth.
-My mum also used to use this cake when making Korea rice cake balls (Gyeongdan 경단) after grinding it.
+My mum also used to use this cake when making Korea rice cake balls (Gyeongdan 경단).
 Back then I didn’t know that the origin of Castella was Nagasaki, Japan.
 Regardless, Castella is a very common cake/bread in Korea and many people like it.

-Product details and a list of other ingredients and equipment you will need for baking Castella Mix
+Beksul Castella Mix – Product details and a list of other ingredients and equipment you will need

 - Product name – Beksul Castella mix (by Tous les Jours)